Spanish coup of July 1936: Aftermath

 The Nationalist area of control contained roughly 11 million of Spain's population of 25 million.

-The rebels also had secured the support of around half of Spain's territorial army, some 60,000 men.
-In Republican units, however, up to 90% of officers rebelled, defected or merely disappeared, and their loyalty to the Republic was put into doubt.
-Therefore, some would later turn up in Nationalist ranks, which considerably reduced the units' effectiveness, as a new command structure had to be fashioned.
+The rebels had secured the support of around half of Spain's territorial army, some 60,000 men.
+In Republican units, however, up to 90% of officers rebelled, defected or merely disappeared, and the loyalty to the Republic of those remaining was put into doubt.
+Some who disappeared would later turn up in Nationalist ranks.
+Collectively, this loss of trained officers considerably reduced the effectiveness of those regular military units still controlled by the government, as a new command structure had to be fashioned within these units.
 No such problem occurred in Nationalist units.

-The Army of Africa, however, was entirely under Nationalist control had 30,000 men and was considered Spain's top fighting force.
+In terms of raw numbers, the Army of Africa, which was entirely under Nationalist control, had 30,000 men and was considered Spain's top fighting force.
 The rebels were also joined by 30,000 members of Spain's militarized police forces, the Assault Guards, the Civil Guards and the Carabineers.
 50,000 members of the latter stayed loyal to the government.
-Of 500,000 rifles, around 200,000 were retained by the government, and 65,000 were issued to the Madrid populace in the days following the uprising.
-Only 7,000 were usable, and 70,000 or so were lost following early Nationalist advances in the war.
-Republicans controlled about a third of both heavy and light machine guns; of 1,007 artillery pieces, 387 were in Republican hands.
-The Spanish Army had, before the coup, just 18 tanks of sufficiently modern design, and the Republicans retained 10.
-In terms of numbers, the Nationalists had seized control of 17 warships, leaving the Republicans with 27.
+The distribution of weapons brought into sharp focus the challenge faced by the Republican government at the time of the coup.
+Of 500,000 government-controlled rifles, around 200,000 were retained by the government; 65,000 were issued to the Madrid populace in the days following the uprising.
+Of these, only 7,000 were usable; worse, 70,000 or so rifles were lost following early Nationalist advances in the war.
+Republicans controlled only about a third of both heavy and light machine guns; of 1,007 artillery pieces, 387 were in Republican hands, the remainder in those of the rebel Nationalists.
+The Spanish Army had, before the coup, just 18 tanks of sufficiently modern design; here the Republicans had retained control of 10.

+In regards to the navy, the Nationalists had seized control of just 17 warships, leaving the Republicans with 27.
 However, the two most modern (both cruisers of the Canarias class) were in Nationalist hands.
-Although not ready for service when the war broke out, the ships compensated for the lack in numbers.
-The Spanish Republican Navy suffered from the same problems as the Spanish Republican Army: many officers had defected or had been killed after trying to do so.
-The concerns of a Republican officer that such a coup was imminent made two-thirds of the air capability to be retained by the government.
-However, the whole of the air service was very outdated and vulnerable during flight and to mechanical problems.
+Although not ready for service when the war broke out, the quality of Nationalist ships compensated for their lack in numbers.
+The Spanish Republican Navy in terms of personnel also suffered from the same problems as the Spanish Republican Army: many officers had defected to the Nationalists, or had been killed after trying to do so.
+By contrast, the concerns of a Republican officer that such a coup was imminent caused two-thirds of the available air capability to be retained by the Republican government.
+However, the whole of the air service was outdated; it was vulnerable during flight and susceptible to mechanical problems.